GeorgeLuther/motiforge-app/README.md

 ![ScreenShot-Generate-Motif](https://raw.githubusercontent.com/GeorgeLuther/readme-images/main/generate-motif.jpg)

+The Phrase and form pages work quite similarly.
 These techniques are part of a long term goal of the project to provide a framework for human guided computer generated music.
 The functions at play are described below.

 ### Notes, Motifs, Phrases, and Forms: